Paper money of the Qing dynasty: Yokohama Specie Bank

 The only truly Japanese banking company to circulate its own banknotes in Qing dynasty era China was the Yokohama Specie Bank.
 The Yokohama Specie Bank was established in 1880 for the international trade Japan had recently been opened to.
 The bank primarily did business in discounting bills of exchange, handling in the Japanese foreign exchange market, and in promoting trade with the Chinese Empire.
 In 1893 the Yokohama Specie Bank opened an office in the Chinese trade port of Shanghai.

 During the early years of the Yokohama Specie Bank, it survived an economic recession, after which it received loans from the imperial Japanese government and permission to issue its own paper notes.
 At first the bank used the silver standard to back the banknotes it put into circulation, but due to global depreciation of silver during the late 19th century, the Meiji period imperial Japanese government had turned to using the gold standard for its currency in 1897, using the war indemnity money due to them after the defeat of the Qing dynasty in the First Sino-Japanese War as backing for the new gold yen banknotes.

 After the first Sino-Japanese and Russo-Japanese Wars, the Yokohama Specie Bank shifted its focus northwards to Manchuria where it first took over the grain trade from the Chinese and later the railroad activities from the Russians.
-Its branch offices tasked with producing banknotes in Manchuria were located at Dairen, Harbin, Yingkou (Newchwang), Tsinan, Liaoyang, Mukden, and Tiehling.
+Its branch offices tasked with producing banknotes in Manchuria were located at Dalian, Harbin, Yingkou (Niuzhuang), Jinan, Liaoyang, Mukden (Shenyang), and Tieling.
 These offices were initially established in support of Japanese military personnel stationed in Manchuria.
 Additional branches of the Yokohama Specie Bank in China were located in Beijing, Tianjin, Qingdao, Shanghai, and Hankou.
 Although the issues of paper money by the bank were small and managed in a good manner, the banknotes principally served the Japanese population in China and Manchuria, as the Chinese people rejected them due to resentments they harboured over Japanese encroachment in their country.